 2. Save your guacamole

 Keep your guacamole from going brown by putting an avocado pit in the dip.
 Disclaimer: This is a debatable practice.
 Some people swear it works.
 Others say it does nothing.
 Other anti-browning suggestions including sprinkling guacamole with lemon juice or wrapping it tightly in foil.

-Dry the pits, grind them up, and put them in a homemade facemask as an exfoliant.
+Dry the pits, grind them up, and put them in a homemade facial mask as an exfoliant.
 Blend a seed with your choice of ingredients: olive oil and a banana, avocado and lemon juice, or any ready-made facial scrub.
 The avocado seed helps the mask slough off dead skin, says Simply Jayy.
-This video offers easy step-by-step instructions for making your own mask:
+The video above offers easy step-by-step instructions for making your own mask.